Tuesday, July 28, 2015

 3. Kedarnath Dham - One of the twelve "Jyotirlingas" and Famous Shiva temple near river Mandakini

-Before the holy trip we took a dip
+Before the holy trip, we took

-in Ganga at Haridwar
+a dip in Ganga at Haridwar

-4. Badrinath Dham - Famous "Vishnu" Temple near the river "Alaknanda" and one of the four "Dhams" (Jagannath Puri Dham, Rameshwaram Dham, Dwarka Dham and Badrinath Dham) locatded in the four corners of India.
+4. Badrinath Dham - Famous "Vishnu" Temple near the river "Alaknanda" and one of the four "Dhams" (Jagannath Puri Dham, Rameshwaram Dham, Dwarka Dham and Badrinath Dham) located in the four corners of India.

 A small town on the hill slope